KaanKayali/Clipping-algorithm/README.md

 The array at the end of this process now needs to be checked for the next edge using the next for loop. <br />
 For visualisation, the if-statements on each of the edges look like this:

-If the point is after those checks always true, it is inside the screen.
+If the point is after those checks always true, it is inside the screen.<br />
 If it is false in one of those, its not.

 Left: `if point.x >= buffer` <br />